numq/flip/README.md

 ### When to Use FLIP

-#### Use FLIP when:
+FLIP fits any project where you want compile-time guarantees that your modules won't turn into a big ball of mud.

-- Building medium to large KMP applications
+- Building KMP applications of any size
-- Multiple teams work on different features
+- Multiple teams or developers working on different features
-- Strict isolation between features is required
+- You want strict isolation between features
-- You want compile-time enforcement of architecture boundaries

-#### Don't use FLIP when:

-- Building a small app with 1-2 screens
-- You don't need strict module isolation
+- You prefer rules over conventions
-- Rapid prototyping without architectural overhead

 ### Comparison